GET A QUOTE

 Buildings and contents home insurance for vacant or empty properties

-Whether you are a homeowner or a property landlord, if your house or flat is likely to be left unoccupied and empty for any extended period, typically more than 30 days in any period of insurance - you may be advised to consider taking out an insurance policy that specifically covers unoccupied properties.
+Whether you are a homeowner or a second homeowner, if your house or flat is likely to be left unoccupied and empty for any extended period, typically more than 30 days in any period of insurance - you may be advised to consider taking out an insurance policy that specifically covers unoccupied properties.
 Most conventional household buildings and contents insurance policies place a time limit on how long a property can be left empty in a single period before your insurance cover might be restricted or even have an insurance claim refused.